opallch/argument_relation_detection/README.md

 different strategies is set up.
 The models' LearningCurves and the ConfusionMatrixes are plotted.
 All the results are stored in the `results` folder.

+## Statistics helper scripts
+- `class_stat.py` can be used to give the label distribution of a csv file.
+- `results_stat.py` can be used to give the distribution of translated tweets in a csv file.